Chapter 21:

 "Uhhh, maybe later would be bett—"

 Before I could finish, Noriko already calmly descended the stairs.
-Without a word to either of us, she took another turn downwards and disappeared from sight.
+Without a word to either of us, she took another turn downstairs and disappeared from sight.
 Cold but controlled bloodlust was etched across her face.

 Huh?
 Wonder if there's something between those two.